 CodeBreakers® was written with the aim of providing a fun and Dyslexia specific intervention for students of all ages, which can be delivered by level 5 or suitably experienced tutors.
 Baseline tests, which can also measure progress, alongside populating IEPs, aim to make efficient use of your time.
 Prepared lesson plans further ensure teaching time is maximised.
 The clearly mapped pathway for student progression enables you to see how a student will progress through the programme.

 Students don’t need a Dyslexia diagnosis to receive CodeBreakers®.
 In fact, we recommend it is used as an early intervention programme.

-CodeBreakers® has been written by me, a qualified dyslexia assessor and tutor, with years of teaching experience.
+CodeBreakers® has been written by me, a qualified dyslexia tutor, with years of teaching experience.
 The programme is based on best practice gathered over the years.
 The resources are available to buy as PDF workbooks and optional lesson plans.

 The bite-sized activities allow sessions to be broken into small chunks of learning each day, working at the student’s own pace.
 Many programmes rarely give an opportunity for over learning and it’s this which makes learning ‘stick’, along with multi-sensory techniques.

 The step-by-step programme removes all the stress of looking for resources.
 All you need to do is print your workbook and deliver.
 There is the option of using our baseline tests to identify a start point on the programme or to informally measure progress (not standardised).